awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 ### 1\.
 Launch the CloudFormation stack

-To save time on the initial setup, a CloudFormation template will be used to create the Amazon VPC with subnets in two Availability Zones, as well various supporting resources such as IAM policies and roles, security groups, S3 buckets, an EFS file system, and a Cloud9 IDE environment for you to run the steps for the workshop in.
+To save time on the initial setup, a CloudFormation template will be used to create the Amazon VPC with subnets in two Availability Zones, as well as various supporting resources including IAM policies and roles, security groups, S3 buckets, an EFS file system, and a Cloud9 IDE environment for you to run the steps for the workshop in.

 #### To create the stack